thisisarchimedes/SustainableLeverage/test/TestList.md

 [X] move whatever left after liquidation to Exprired Vault [X] Collect liquidation fees
 [x] Only Monitor can liquidate position
-[] liquidate position if it is eligible for liquidation (ETH value asset position) - NOT enough WBTC in position to cover debt
-[] Detect when the total value of the position is less than debt during liquidation [] Check that position state is live when there is a position [] Check that when we don't have a position the position state is correct
+[x] Check that position state is live when there is a position [] Detect when the total value of the position is less than debt during liquidation [] Check that when we don't have a position the position state is correct [] liquidate position if it is eligible for liquidation (ETH value asset position) - NOT enough WBTC in position to cover debt

 # Refactor list: